Finch-API/finch-docs/docs/Integrating-with-Finch/Integration-Guides/Deel/Setup-Guide.md

 1. Follow Deel’s [Publish an App](https://developer.deel.com/docs/oauth2-apps#publish-an-app) guide to publish the app you just created.
 In production, all apps are submitted for review by default so you don’t need to do anything for this step to initialize the publishing process.
 You may need to wait a few business days for Deel to officially publish your app.

-## 3. Connect your Deel OAuth application to Finch
+## Step 3: Connect your Deel OAuth application to Finch

 The final step in your process is to configure your Deel integration with Finch.
 To do this, please reach out to your Developer Success representative, or reach out to **developers@tryfinch.com** with the following email subject and body.